Monday, 5 August 2013

 At 55, he is the same age as William Hartnell when he was cast in the role as the first Doctor in 1963.

-the Doctor himself I find myself in a state of utter terror and
+"Being asked to play the Doctor is an amazing privilege.
+Like the Doctor himself I find myself in a state of utter terror and delight.
+I can't wait to get started," he said.

 Steven Moffat, the show's lead writer and executive producer, said casting Capaldi as the Doctor was an "incendiary combination".